cclgroupltd/mister-skinnylegs/README.md

 The function should return an `ArtifactResult` which holds the processed data to be passed back to the host.
 The result held by the returned object should be a Python data structure that can be JSON'd by the host.
-In the current version, the host will use the standard `json.dump` function without custom encoding which means that the result should only contain dicts, lists, strings, floats, ints, bools and None (this may change in future versions where other common data-types, such as datetime.datetime, will be encoded in a standard way).
+In the current version, the host will use `json.dump` using an extended encoder which means that the result can contain `datetime.datetime` objects along with dicts, lists, strings, floats, ints, bools and None (this may change in future versions where other common data-types, such as datetime.datetime, will be encoded in a standard way).